SenseLogic/CODA/README.md

         enemy_tank_array;
     ```

-* Split statements and expressions on several lines when they contain boolean operators or if they become complicated or wider than 150 characters.
+* Split complex statements and expressions on several lines if they contain boolean operators or if they become too wide.

 * When splitting an expression on several lines, start the next lines with an operator and align it with the start of its left operand (or else indent it by 4 spaces).